 Revised Section 608 Refrigerant Management Regulations

-- retrofit or retire appliances that are not repaired, and
+- Retrofitting or retiring appliances that are not repaired; and

-EPA is also requesting comment on rescinding other provisions that were extended to substitute refrigerants, including the following:
+- The EPA is not rescinding the other refrigerant management provisions that were extended to non-ozone depleting refrigerants, including:

-- anyone purchasing refrigerant for use in an appliance or handling refrigerants (e.g., air-conditioning and refrigeration service contractors and technicians) must be a Section 608-certified technician,
+- Anyone purchasing refrigerant for use in a stationary appliance or handling refrigerants (such as air-conditioning and refrigeration service technicians) must be section 608-certified;

-- anyone removing refrigerant from a refrigeration or air-conditioning appliance must evacuate refrigerant to certain level using certified refrigerant recovery equipment before servicing or disposing of the appliance,
+- Anyone removing refrigerant from a refrigeration or air-conditioning appliance must evacuate refrigerant to a set level using certified refrigerant recovery equipment before servicing or disposing of the appliance;

-- the final disposer (e.g., scrap recycler, landfill) of small appliances, like refrigerators and window air conditioners, must ensure and document that refrigerant is recovered before final disposal, and
+- The final disposer (such as scrap recyclers or landfills) of small appliances, like refrigerators and window air conditioners, must ensure and document that refrigerant is recovered; and

 2016 Rule Summary

 On November 18, 2016, EPA issued a final rule updating its refrigerant management regulations.
-While the regulation took effect on January 1, 2017, some provisions had compliance dates of January 1, 2018, and January 1, 2019.
 Amongst other things, that rule extended the refrigerant management requirements to common substitutes like HFCs.
 As noted above, the leak repair provisions for appliances containing substitute refrigerants no longer apply.
 Key changes include: